-- d) Redevelopment of large offices for a mix of uses will be supported if the quantity of original B1a floorspace is replaced or increased as part of the development or elsewhere in the vicinity within Lambeth, within the immediate area, incorporating existing businesses where possible.
-Outside of the CAZ, partial replacement of existing B1a floorspace in a mixed use redevelopment may be supported where other significant planning benefits are delivered and it can be demonstrated that the maximum feasible and viable proportion of office floorspace is included in the scheme, and/or that the replacement space will result in an intensification of office use.
-No marketing evidence would be required.
-The requirements of policy ED2(c) will apply.
-In these circumstances, viability evidence must be provided. - e) Where appropriate to the scheme, the phasing of delivery of different uses within mixed-use schemes may be secured by planning obligation. - f) Development proposals for new B1a office space greater than 2,000 m2 (gross external area) should consider the scope to provide a proportion of flexible workspace suitable for micro, small and medium-sized enterprises, in accordance with London Plan policy E2.
+- D. Redevelopment of offices for a mix of uses will be supported if the quantity of original office floorspace is replaced or increased as part of the development or elsewhere in the vicinity within Lambeth, incorporating existing businesses where possible.
+Outside of the CAZ, partial replacement of existing office floorspace in a mixed use redevelopment may be supported where other significant planning benefits are delivered and it can be demonstrated that the maximum feasible and viable proportion of office floorspace is included in the scheme, and/or that the replacement space will result in an intensification of office use.
+In these circumstances, viability evidence must be provided. - E. Where appropriate to the scheme, the phasing of delivery of different uses within mixed-use schemes may be secured by planning obligation. - F. Development proposals for new office floorspace greater than 2,000 m2 (gross external area) should consider the scope to provide a proportion of flexible workspace suitable for micro, small and medium-sized enterprises, in accordance with London Plan policy E2.
 This can include a variety of types of space including serviced offices and co-working space.
-Opportunities for long-term management of the flexible workspace by a company specialising in the management of this type of space should be fully explored. - g) All new office floorspace intended for use by micro, small and medium-sized enterprises should be made available to the market fully fitted out to turn-key standard, unless an agreement is in place prior to occupation with a specialist small business space management company. - h) Planning obligations or conditions will be used as appropriate to secure the provision of small or flexible office space and any measures for its fitting out and future management.
+Opportunities for long-term management of the flexible workspace by a company specialising in the management of this type of space should be fully explored. - G. All new office floorspace intended for use by micro, small and mediumsized enterprises should be made available to the market fully fitted out to turn-key standard, unless an agreement is in place prior to occupation with a specialist small business space management company.

+H. Planning obligations or conditions will be used as appropriate to secure the provision of small or flexible office space and any measures for its fitting out and future management.